 Born on 30 October 1757 at Saint-Berthevin, the legendary Jean Chouan was the nom de guerre of Jean Cottereau, a counter-revolutionary, insurrectionist, and staunch royalist.
-He was also a man of several nicknames, with “Chouan” a nickname given to him by his father (or it may have come from his imitation of the call of the tawny owl.
-However, he got the nickname, it meant silent one.
+He was also a man of several nicknames, with “Chouan” a nickname given to him by his father (or it may have come from his imitation of the call of the tawny owl, meaning silent one.)
 There was also the less flattering nickname of “le Gars mentoux” or “le garçon menteur” (the boy liar).

-The story goes that in order for the family to survive, they took up salt-smuggling.
-Salt-smuggling came about because there was a heavy tax on salt in the region.
+The story goes that for the family to survive, they took up salt-smuggling because at the time there was a heavy tax on salt in the region.
 However, different regions charged different rates for the salt tax, and with the disparity between areas, salt-smuggling became a viable means of making a living for the Cottereau family.
 Salt-smugglers, called “false-salters,” attempted to pass off lightly taxed salt as if it had been heavily taxed.
 They would purchase salt cheaply in one region, stealthily move it across the border, and then sell it for high prices.
 The smuggling activities of the Cottereau family and other false-salters soon generated a guerilla war between the smugglers.
-Moreover, they had to be wary of custom officials because if custom officials caught them, the false-salters could be condemned and deported, or if they were caught armed, executed.
+Moreover, they had to be wary of custom officials because if custom officials caught them, the false-salters could be condemned and deported, or if they were caught with weapons executed.

 The Cottereaus found salt-smuggling an easy way to make a living because they had extensive knowledge of the countryside in their immediate area.
 Yet, despite this expertise, they were stopped and nearly arrested on more than one occasion.
-The thuggish Cottereaus also soon became involved in other shady enterprises that caused them more problems with the law.
+The Cottereau family also soon became involved in other shady enterprises that caused them more problems with the law.
 These shady enterprises resulted in them injuring or maiming many of their neighbors.
-Thus, to avoid prison time or deportation, they were forced to pay their innocent victims compensation, and the Cottereaus became financially strapped.
+Thus, to avoid prison time or deportation, the thuggish Cottereaus were forced to pay their innocent victims compensation, and the they became financially strapped.

-Everything came to head when Chouan found himself at the age of twenty-three unable to get out of trouble.
+Everything came to head when Jean Chouan found himself at the age of twenty-three unable to get out of trouble.
 He had beaten a man named Marchais, whom he suspected had informed authorities about his salt-smuggling activities.
 He was also facing another more serious charge.
-One night at a Saint-Germain-le-Fouilloux inn, Chouan and his friend, Jean Croissant, killed a customs agent by the name of Olivier Jagu by repeatedly hitting him with a billy club.
-Thus, authorities were desperately searching for them.
+One night at a Saint-Germain-le-Fouilloux inn, Chouan and his friend, Jean Croissant, killed a customs agent by the name of Olivier Jagu.
+Apparently, they repeatedly hit him with a billy club and thus authorities were desperately searching for them to arrest them.

-To avoid capture, both Chouan and Croissant fled but.
-However, their flight did not stop officials from trying Chouan in absentia.
-The result was his execution was ordered, and people were upset enough, the execution took place by effigy.
-In the meantime, according to Cépeaux, Chouan hid.
-He joined the king’s army until he was arrested on 18 May 1785.
+To avoid capture, both Chouan and Croissant fled but their flight did not stop officials from trying Chouan in absentia.
+He was found guilty, his execution was ordered, and people were upset enough, they staged an execution with his effigy.
+In the meantime, according to Cépeaux, Chouan hid and then joined the king’s army until he was arrested on 18 May 1785.
 When questioned, Chouan denied killing the customs agent.
 However, he was sentenced to a year in prison because authorities were having a hard time proving their case: key witnesses were dead, other witnesses recanted, and some witnesses were excused from testifying.
 A year later, on 9 September 1786, Chouan was released but then rearrested and sentenced to another three years at the Dépôt de Mendicité at Rennes.

 When the decrees against the clergy began to be enforced, Chouan created an organized body and secret society that carried on their enterprises by night.
 Recruits came from everywhere and together they began to make headway against their enemies as they cried “Vive le Roi.”
-Initially called the Mainiaux, they became the Chouans or the Chouannerie.
+Initially called the Mainiaux, they became known as the Chouans and the revolt as the Chouannerie.
 They also began to regulate themselves and one person wrote of this group:

 “[The Chouans] had their flying tribunals, their judges, their executions, and … spies and suspected persons, were arraigned and heard.
 Unflinching was the judge, inexorable the verdict as pronounced according to the stern law of reprisals.
 Such was the fate of the merciless wretches who fell into Chouan hands.”